Interview About Meniscus Repair With Dr. Max Greig

-Dr. Max Greig is a renowned orthopedic surgeon in Mexico, with an experience of more than 20 years.
+Dr. Max Greig is a renowned orthopedic surgeon in Mexico, with experience of more than 20 years.
 Dr. Max and his dedicated medical team combine modern surgery techniques with proven traditional methods to offer the patients the best orthopedic care.

 Dr. Max has gladly accepted an interview with PlacidWay, in which he explains what Meniscus Tear is and how it is treated.